MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 ## Install on Linux

-Requirements:

-+ Operating system must be a [supported version of 64-bit Linux](r-server-install-supported-platforms.md).
-+ Minimum RAM is 2 GB.
-Minimum disk space is 500 MB (8 GB or more is recommended).
-+ An internet connection.
-If you do not have an internet connection, use the [offline installation instructions](machine-learning-server-linux-offline.md).

 On each supported OS, the package manager downloads packages from the repository, determines dependencies, retrieves additional packages, and installs the software.
 After installation completes, mlserver-python executable is at '/usr/bin'.

 **On Ubuntu 14.04 - 16.04**